• Skip to primary navigation

 10 French Travel Tips

-France’s relatively low position reflects concerns about rising petty crime, especially in tourist-heavy areas, as well as occasional social unrest.
-Despite these challenges, France remains a popular and generally safe destination for travelers.
+The country’s relatively low position reflects concerns about rising petty crime, especially in tourist-heavy areas, and occasional social unrest.

 That said, like anywhere, staying alert and taking simple common-sense precautions is essential to ensure your well-being throughout your trip.